 Finding bad stories about Thai customs is pretty much effortless.
 People report missing items or even items getting blocked or retained in customs for an extended period.
 You will also find stories of customs using a shipment as leverage to collect more duty, asking for a ransom.

-Remark SIAM: Bribes and corruption are widespread.
+SIAM Shipping Advice: Bribes and corruption are widespread.
 You can end up paying 50% of the duty rate under the table without invoices or paperwork.
 This kind of practices depends a lot on the location.
 It is recommended to carefully keep all shipping documents and receipts for later verification.

 VAT, or Value Added Tax, is a sales tax added to items coming into Thailand.
 Currently, the VAT rate is 7%, calculated on the basis of the CIF value, as well as any duty added to the item.